0ddbird/OC_Python_P7/README.md

 ### Optional: install Rust and build the knapsack_rs library

-Each of the project algorithms have also been implemented in Rust, and been made usable through Python as a single python dependency.
+Each of the project algorithms have also been implemented in Rust, and have been made usable through the application as an optional python dependency.

-If you want to use them, you need to have Rust installed on your computer, and build the `knapsack_rs` dependency.
+If you want to use this dependency, you need to have Rust installed on your computer, and build the `knapsack_rs` library.
 - To install Rust on your computer, follow the instructions from [https://doc.rust-lang.org](https://doc.rust-lang.org/book/ch01-01-installation.html)
-- Navigate to the `knapsack_rs/` directory and run
+- Then navigate to the `knapsack_rs/` directory and run

 ```bash
 maturin develop